nwlandry/opinion-disparity-in-hypergraphs/README.md

 This directory contains all of the modules used in the scripts in the top-level directory.

 * *GenerativeModels.py*: This module contains functions for generating m-HSBM hypergraphs, m-HPPM hypergraphs, and m-uniform Erdős–Rényi hypergraphs.
-* *HypergraphContagion.py*: This module contains functions for simulating the SIS model on hypergraphs and outputting the polarization.
+* *HypergraphContagion.py*: This module contains functions for simulating the SIS model on hypergraphs and outputting the opinion disparity.
-* *polarization.jl*: This module contains functions for computing the mean-field polarization for both the balanced and imbalanced cases.
+* *opiniondisparity.jl*: This module contains functions for computing the mean-field opinion disparity for both the balanced and imbalanced cases.

 ## Mathematica
 This directory contains all the notebooks to produce all phase plots and compute the epidemic thresholds.